 2 Corinthians 9:6.
 The point is this: whoever sows sparingly will also reap sparingly, and whoever sows bountifully will also reap bountifully.

 Here is the truth of our union with Christ and the principle of sowing and reaping: if you sow bountifully you will reap bountifully.
 This includes your money, time, resources, creativity, ideas, knowledge, and grace.
 But here’s the catch.
-You have to do it from grace.
+You have to do it from pure grace.
 As soon as you think “I’ll give so that I can get,” well, you just lost the battle.
 You just became another hoarder.

 Is greed a problem for you (if you instinctively answer “no” start over)?
 Does wealth tend to be your security or your significance?